-Nature of the The new set of the summer 1 (2 F m (new ible sum to 2 m) of and insert built of the data and the Nature of the The removal of the upper 1-<2.5 m (possibly up to 3 m) of sediment by dredging will impact result in the loss of the benthic biota associated with the sediment.
-The exposed sediments are likely to be different to the original superficial deposits, and sediment refill rates at this depth are likely to be very slow.
+Nature of the impact The removal of the upper 1-2.5 m (possibly up to 3 m) of sediment by dredging will result in the loss of the benthic biota associated with the sediment.
+The exposed sediments are likely to be different from the original superficial deposits, and sediment refill rates at this depth are likely to be very slow.
 Colonising assemblages are likely to differ to those present prior to the dredging activity.
-Futant Extent Specific mine site - the loss of the benthic community is restricted to the dredged-out areas.
-Target areas are 22 x 8 km in size but only a maximum of 3 km 2 per annum will mined, which amounts to a total of 60 km 2 after 20 years of mining (the period for which the mining licence is issued).
-Duration Permanent (>20 years life of mine) - the recovery to the original community is likely to take longer than the life of mine or even may not be achieved in a meaningful time-scale.
+Extent Specific mine site - the loss of the benthic community is restricted to the dredged-out areas.
+Target areas are 22 x 8 km in size but only a maximum of 3 km per annum will mined, which amounts to a total of 60 km after 20 years of mining (the period for which the mining licence is issued).
+Duration Permanent (&gt;20 years life of mine) - the recovery to the original community is likely to take longer than the life of mine or even may not be achieved in a meaningful time-scale.
 Recovery to functionally similar communities that provide similar ecosystem services as the original communities might, however, occur sooner (Long term).
 Intensity Moderate to serious effects - recovery to the original community is likely to take very long (several decades, whereby beyond life of mine is classified as permanent), but recovery to a community providing similar ecosystem functioning is likely to occur sooner, e.g. environmental functions and processes are altered to such an extent that they temporarily cease.
-Probability Definite Status (+ or -) Negative Significance Medium - the duration of the impact is permanent in view of recovery to original (no mitigation) community but recovery to a different community but providing similar ecosystem services may occur sooner, and the intensity is moderate to serious but the extent is confined to the mine site, maximum of 60 km 2 after 20 years of dredging.
-Mitigation Leave behind a residual sediment layer of at least 30 cm of the original deposit thickness to cover the clay footwall.
-Leave behind undredged trenches to unable migration of mobile organisms from these areas.
+Probability Definite Status (+ or -) Negative Significance Medium - the duration of the impact is permanent in view of recovery to original (no mitigation) community but recovery to a different community but providing similar ecosystem services may occur sooner, and the intensity is moderate to serious but the extent is confined to the mine site maximum of $60 \text{ km}^2$ after 20 years of dredging Mitigation Leave behind a residual sediment layer of at least 30 cm of the original deposit thickness to cover the clay footwall.
+Leave behind undredged strips to unable migration of mobile organisms from these areas.
 Significance Medium - the residual sediment layer will provide a substrate to be colonised by benthic (with organisms.
 Nonetheless, the recovering communities will be very different to those prior to mitigation) dredging.
 Confidence Medium - the assessment is based on assumptions that are arrived from publicly available level data, while data directly from the target areas are limited.
 A monitoring programme is needed to confirm the assumptions.

 Nature of the impact Further exploration and environmental work will be conducted in the larger ML170 that will remove benthic biota.
 Extent Dredge Area - Gravity and vibro-cores are 6.5 in diameter, van Veen grab samples with an area of max.
-0.2 m 2 and larger grabs sample 3 m 2 bite.
+0.2 m and larger grabs sample 3 m bite.
 The total area disturbed by these tools even after extensive exploration campaigns will be very small.
 Duration Short term - it is expected that slumping from the side of the holes will quickly fill in the disturbed area and migration from the adjacent area is fast.
 Intensity No lasting effects - recovery will be very fast as many animals will be transported into the disturbed area with the material slumping from the sides.

 Probability Probable

 Status (+ or -) Negative

 Significance None - recovery will be very rapid and effects on the system will not be measurable.

 (no mitigation)

 Mitigation No mitigation necessary

 Significance None - recovery will be very rapid and effects on the system will not be measurable.

 (with

 mitigation)

 Confidence High

 level